Operation Washing

 Operation Washing was the successful destruction of the railway bridge over the Asopos River in Central Greece by four British SOE saboteurs.
 It took place on 21 June 1943, as part of Operation Animals.
-The British agents included Geoffery Gordon-Creed and New Zealander Donald Stott.
+The British agents included Geoffrey Gordon-Creed and New Zealander Donald Stott.
 This was detailed in the book Rogue Male by Roger Field.
 In 1943, British forces planned a daring mission to destroy the heavily guarded Asopos viaduct in Greece, aiming to disrupt German railway communications.
 The mission, led by Captain Gordon-Creed and a small team, would prove to be a remarkable feat of sabotage.

 Background and Planning

 The Asopos viaduct was one of three key bridges in Greece vital to German supply lines.
 In 1942, a British sabotage mission targeted the Gorgopotamos viaduct, but Asopos remained a priority for destruction.
 In May 1943, Brigadier Myers ordered its elimination.
 Captain Edmonds led the operation, supported by Greek partisans and New Zealand soldiers, including Lieutenant Don Stott and Sergeant Bob Morton, who were known for their resilience in special operations.
 Edmonds set up headquarters in Anatoli, a remote village strategically located for covert activities.
 From there, they conducted reconnaissance, making plans for Operation "Washing" to cripple German supply lines.